Architecture Facts & Figures

-Students in the Bachelor of Architecture degree program are from 18 states (including Iowa) and 17 foreign countries: Bahamas, Brazil, China, Cyprus, India, Indonesia, Kuwait, Malaysia, Nigeria, Puerto Rico, Qatar, Saudi Arabia, South Korea, Spain, United Arab Emirates, Venezuela, and Vietnam.
+Students in the Bachelor of Architecture degree program are from 19 states (including Iowa) and 17 foreign countries: Brazil, China, Cyprus, India, Indonesia, Jordan, Kuwait, Malaysia, Nigeria, Puerto Rico, Qatar, Saudi Arabia, South Korea, Taiwan, United Arab Emirates, Venezuela, and Vietnam.

-Students in the architecture graduate program are from 8 states and 8 countries in addition to the U.S.: Barbados, China, Iran, India, Kenya, Malaysia, Nigeria, and Qatar.
+Students in the architecture graduate program are from 7 states and 4 countries in addition to the U.S.: Ghana, Iran, India, and Nigeria.